trawlingweb/APIservicies/API Telegram/en/00_Welcome.md

 | "coca cola" |         1          |           1           | Exact phrase in the message text                                     |

 * **Structured Access to Telegram Data**: Obtain organized public Telegram messages from channels and public groups for analysis and further processing.
-* **Advanced Analysis Technology**: We employ state-of-the-art systems that ensure precise and up-to-date analysis of captured data.
+* **Advanced Analysis Technology**: We employ state-of-the-art systems that ensure precise and up-to-date analysis of indexed data.
 * **On-Demand Storage and Query**: Processed data is stored in monthly indices (`telegram_YYYY_MM`) to enable quick and flexible queries as per your needs.
 * **Multilingual Coverage**: Messages in multiple languages, with extended coverage on public channels relevant to brand monitoring, reputation, and intelligence.
 * **Versatility and Optimization**: Combine the worker's keyword list with boolean / Lucene queries via the `q=` parameter to refine results without consuming additional credits.